 The mobility of tomorrow must be smart, greener, better shared, and more accessible for everyone and everywhere, in a sustainable world.

-In the space dedicated to mobility, Mobilize, the Renault Group's mobility brand, will be highlighted to illustrate its commitment beyond the car and encourage the ecological transition through flexible, sustainable, and user-oriented mobility and energy solutions.
+In the space dedicated to mobility, Mobilize, the Renault Group's mobility brand, is highlighted to illustrate its commitment beyond the car and encourage the ecological transition through flexible, sustainable, and user-oriented mobility and energy solutions.

 Mobility by Accor

-On the France Pavilion, Accor will present a unique, multisensory experience through an immersive maze that rethinks the role of mobility in today’s changing world.Find out more
+On the France Pavilion, Accor presents a unique, multisensory experience through an immersive maze that rethinks the role of mobility in today’s changing world.Find out more

 Accor on the France Pavilion